potassco/clingcon/README.md

 ## Linting

-The default Makefile will setup the cmake to use `clang-tidy`.
+The Makefile is meant for development and sets up cmake to use `clang-tidy`.
 It is also possible to create a compile database to use with linting plugins.

     conda install -n clingcon -c programfan compdb conda activate clingcon